yysun/apprun/README.md

 ## AppRun Dev Server

 AppRun now has a dev server.
-It is base on the _live-server_ and supports ES Modules.
+It is base on the _live-server_ and supports ES Modules. _apprun-dev-server_ is install by AppRun CLI when using _esbuild_.
+Or you can use it directly.

-To use the AppRun dev server:

 ```sh
 npx apprun-dev-server